jose-a-sa/mathematica-physics/README.md

 # mathematica-physics
-Smaller exercises solved using Mathematica
+Small physics exercises solved using Mathematica, using rule-based and functional programming.